MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md

 |Initiate an ad-hoc meeting and dial out from a meeting to phone numbers.  <br/> |Skype for Business Standalone Plan 2 with Audio Conferencing  <br/> > [!NOTE]> Communications Credits are optional.           |E1 or E3 with Audio Conferencing  <br/> OR  <br/> E5  <br/> |Skype for Business Standard CAL  <br/> Skype for Business Server Enterprise CAL  <br/> |
 |Give the room a phone number and make or receive a calls from the room or join an audio conference using a phone number.  <br/> |Skype for Business Standalone Plan 2 with Office 365 Phone System and a Calling Plan  <br/> > [!NOTE]> Communications Credits are optional.           |E1 or E3 with Office 365 Phone System and a Office 365 Calling Plan  <br/> OR  <br/> E5  <br/> |Skype for Business Server Standard CAL  <br/> Skype for Business Server Plus CAL  <br/> |

  **Use the right version of Windows 10**: For customers who want to deploy Windows 10 images to their devices, a specific version of Windows 10 is required, and this version is only available to volume licensing customers.
 You need to use **Windows 10 Enterprise version 1607 or later** for imaging Skype Room System v2.0 devices.
-You can get a copy from the[Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/).
+You can get a copy from the [Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/).

 ## Pricing for plans and Communications Credits rates
 <a name="bkmk_moreprice"> </a>